Angle Icon

 A clinician can request an evaluation of the diagnoses, procedure considerations, treatment recommendations, and other details.
 The consulting clinician prepares a note answering this request with detailed insights and recommendations based on their own reasoning.

-What to include
+What to include in a consultation note

 Here’s the patient information to cover in your consultation notes template: